-The legendary Jefferson Avenue IHOP that was once a hot spot for Detroit's power brokers has quietly closed.
+The legendary Jefferson Avenue IHOP that was once a hotspot for Detroit's power brokers has quietly closed.

-The restaurant shut down permanently when its lease expired Sept.
+The restaurant shut permanently when its lease expired Sept.
 15, a notice in its window says.
 The business and building had both recently come under new ownership.

 New York-based Chenega IH, LLC earlier this year purchased it along with the 14 other standalone IHOPs in metro Detroit.
 Local businessman Saber Ammori bought the Rivertown building for $1.6 million in January.

-Developed in 1995 by songstress Anita Baker's then-husband, Walter Bridgforth Jr., the IHOP was the first national family restaurant chain to open in downtown Detroit in 25 years.
+Developed in 1995 by songstress Anita Baker's then-husband, Walter Bridgforth Jr., the IHOP was the first national family-style restaurant chain to open in downtown Detroit in 25 years.
 An Associated Press report at the time described it as "a sparkling novelty and symbol of hope amid the vacant lots and boarded storefronts that dot this troubled city."

-But bringing the pancake house to Detroit was no easy feat, the Times explains:
+But bringing the pancake house to Detroit was no easy feat, The Times explains:

 For about two years, Mr. Bridgforth, like his wife a Detroit native, lobbied the headquarters of International House of Pancakes in Glendale, Calif., to put one of its more than 600 restaurants in downtown Detroit.
 Mr. Bridgforth believes the chain balked because "it was the excuse for the fear of crime in urban communities."
 Finally, the day after Mr. Bridgforth threatened to sue, the company agreed to his plan.
 Mr. Bridgforth agreed to hire a security guard for the restaurant during evening hours.